Linjiayu6/Linjiayu6/README.md

 - 🔭 Working as Front-End Engineer at Meituan.
 - 🌱 Learning more in domain of Artificial Intelligence, Data Structure.
 - 💬 Ask me about anything, I'm happy to help!
-- 📫 Read more of contact me via Email, Twitter, or Wechat.
+- 📫 Read more of contact me via Email, Twitter or Wechat.
 - 📚 2020 Goals: Learn something new / Expand knowledge / Alive

 Have a fun day!